PentaHelix/pentahelix.github.io/_posts/2015-07-23-ASCII-Tutorial-Revisited.md

 float onSpriteX = (i.uv.x % _tileW) * _tilesX;
 float onSpriteY = (i.uv.y % _tileH) * _tilesY;
 ```
+This calculates the coordinates of the current pixel on the charactermap made earlier.
 ```c#
 using System;
 using UnityEngine;